grycap/im/doc/source/manual.rst

   with SSL certificates (see :confval:`REST_SSL`). pyOpenSSL can be installed using pip.
 * `The Python interface to MySQL <https://www.mysql.com/>`_, is needed to access MySQL server as IM data backend.
-It is typically available as the package 'python-pymysql' on debian systems or pip 'PyMySQL' package.
+It is typically available as the package 'python-mysqldb' or 'MySQL-python' package.
+In case of using Python 3 use the PyMySQL package, available as the package 'python3-pymysql' on debian systems or PyMySQL package in pip.
 * `The Azure Python SDK <https://docs.microsoft.com/es-es/azure/python-how-to-install/>`_, is needed by the Azure connector.
 It is available as the package 'azure' at the pip repository.